 Injunctive relief prevents or limits certain actions that cause damage or affect another entity.
 Injunctive relief is taken into action, especially when monetary compensation is not ample to correct one’s mistake.

-There are two variables by which injunction is categorized: the Effect and the Permanency.
+There are two variables by which it can be categorized: the Effect and the Permanency.

 It is often for settling a dispute such as breach of contract, bankruptcy, theft of clients, intellectual property infringement, its misuse, and others.